-The following image indicates the location of the M.2 2230 solid-state drive that is installed in M.2 slot two and provides a visual representation of the installation procedure.
+The figure indicates the location of the M.2 2230 solid-state drive that is installed in M.2 slot two and provides a visual representation of the installation procedure.

 - 1. Slide the solid-state drive mounting bracket into the slot on the palm-rest and keyboard assembly, if it is not installed. - 2.
-Align the notches on the solid-state drive with the tabs in the M.2 slot two on the system board. - 3.
-Slide the solid-state drive into the M.2 slot two on the system board. - 4.
-Replace the screw (M2x3) that secures the solid-state drive to the palm-rest and keyboard assembly.
+Align the notches on the M.2 2230 solid-state drive with the tabs in the M.2 slot two on the system board. - 3.
+Slide the M.2 2230 solid-state drive into M.2 slot two on the system board. - 4.
+Replace the screw (M2x3) that secures the M.2 2230 solid-state drive to the palm-rest and keyboard assembly.